lambdamikel/picoram6116/README.md

   and allows the specification of an autoload program for each of the 4 memory banks.

-- Easy build & installation: requires only simple modifications to the Microtronic PCB, and PicoRAM uses pre-assembled off-the-shelf modules and through-hole components only.
+- Easy build & installation: PicoRAM 6116 uses pre-assembled
+  off-the-shelf modules and through-hole components only, and no (destructive) modifications to the Microprofessor are required.

 ## Usage